Can Binaural Beats Harm You?

 Many binaural beats sound files will put you into an extremely relaxed state and your focus may become relaxed and distracted.
 It’s therefore pretty obvious that you shouldn’t listen to binaural beats while doing anything that needs your undivided attention or you may come to harm.
 Never listen to them whilst driving or operating machinery or power tools etc.

-Don’t listen to binaural beats at too loud a volume
+Don’t listen at too loud a volume

 Listening to anything – not just binaural beats – at too loud a volume can damage your hearing.
 So keep the volume at a level that you can hear the sound track effectively, and it blocks out outside sounds, but isn’t too loud.